Ninetalesgh/dndcampaign/vault/database/spells.md

 You trigger an overwhelming fight or flight response in a creature you can see within range, forcing it to make a WIS Save.
 On a failure, the creature is [Frightened](conditions.md#frightened) until the end of your next turn and must use its reaction, if available, to move half its speed directly away from you.
 On a successful Save, the target can use its reaction to make a melee attack.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, you can target one additional target for each slot level above 1.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, you can target one additional target for each slot level above 1.
 - **Classes**: Druid, Ranger, Warlock
 *(Source: CS)*